 In the confusion, a rumor spread: Maybe the Japanese had lobbed a sneak gas attack.

 But it was no such thing.
-On this week in 1943, Los Angeles had one of its first severe bouts with smog.
+In July of 1943, Los Angeles had one of its first severe bouts with smog.
 Other events followed that summer, kicking off a blundering, decades-long effort to get Los Angeles’s air pollution under control.

 Climate and topography seemed to conspire against the booming city, by then America's car capital.
 Mountain ranges surround the coastal plain, while a weather phenomenon known as temperature inversion acts like a lid pushing pollution to the ground.